 Hypervisor recommendations: VMware Player (Windows, Linux), KVM (Linux, untested for this particular setup), VMware Fusion (OS X), Parallels Desktop (OS X, untested for this particular setup).
 Unfortunately, for OS X there’s no free/freeware product with proper USB passthrough support.
 Bear in mind that virt-manager makes things easier for KVM under Linux.
 This brings KVM close to the usual desktop solutions.

 I use three virtual machines with three USB adapters, but at minimum you need two VM’s and two adapters if you don’t need remote connectivity to your lab.
-The wireless client might be any device if you’re near the machine (phone, tablet, etc).
+The wireless client may be any device if you’re near the machine (phone, tablet, etc).
 The adapters that you need to use for monitor mode and wireless client may need to have removable antennas.

 The AP VM